 However, while a member of our plan, you can access plan benefits regardless of your Medicaid status.
 Residents of the New York City should contact New York City Human Resources Administration at 1-877-472-8411 for the most current and accurate information regarding your eligibility and benefits.
 People residing outside of New York City should contact their Local Department of Social Services for this information.
-For additional assistance, you may also contact Customer Service for additional information, at 1-877-344-7364 TTY 711, 8:00 am to 8:00 pm, seven days a week.
+For additional assistance, you may also contact Customer Service for additional information, at 1-877-344-7364 TTY 711, 8 am to 8 pm 7 days a week from October 1 to March 31 and 8 am to 8 pm Monday - Saturday, April 1 to September 30.